dphm/dphm.github.io/src/content/name.md

 I've outgrown these names like old shoes.
 More recent ones might barely fit with some discomfort, but _Danielle_ really feels like trying to put baby shoes on my big toes and expecting that to be good enough.

+I will not be providing support for pre-release versions of mental models of me if you don't want to update to the latest version.

 ### Will I change my name officially?

 Maybe.
 I just might do it all at once and string [_Coco_](https://alexcoco.com) on the end.